-What are some of the examples of emotional boundaries?
-Expecting kindness, communication and respect from your partner.
+What are some examples of emotional boundaries?
+Expecting kindness, communication, and respect from your partner.
 Saying no and asking for space.
 Finding out who you are outside your relationship.
 Not accepting guilt for mistakes you didn’t make.
 Whatever it is that you do to prioritize your needs in a relationship, constitutes examples of emotional boundaries.

 But how can one set emotional boundaries in relationships?
-And why are these boundaries so important for emotional well-being?
+And why are these boundaries important?
 Let’s find out with the help of counseling psychologist Kranti Momin (Masters in Psychology), who is an experienced CBT practitioner and specializes in various domains of relationship counseling.

 What Are Emotional Boundaries?

-According to Kranti Momin, “Emotional boundaries in relationships are all about separating your feelings from your partner’s feelings.
+According to Kranti, “Emotional boundaries in relationships are all about separating your feelings from your partner’s.
 In the initial stages of love, you unknowingly give complete freedom to your partner to control every aspect of your life and you accommodate all their needs just because you’re in love.

 “And then, there comes a stage in your relationship where those limits start getting pushed.
 This is when you need to realize that you can’t just be a follower to your partner and your freedom needs to be respected too.
 You can tell your partner to go ahead with the activities that he/she loves.
 It is not compulsory that you take part in all those activities.”

 Related Reading: How To Balance Independence In A Relationship?

 If you think about your partner and feel anxiety, resentment, fear, or discomfort, it’s one of the signs that your boundaries are not being respected.
 You need to sit and examine whether your partner is abusing his/her power in the relationship and taking advantage of your emotions in any way.
 Most importantly, you must be willing to take a stand for yourself.